The entire book appears at this link with chapters added after appearing online:

 A 20 year old boy with long blonde hair introduces himself

-as Bob, just plain Bob, and begins a poem dedicated to, of all
+as Bob, just plain Bob.
+He begins a poem dedicated to,

 “Bob has become a great orchestra conductor pulling the